asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 }
 ```

-Both `GetSmartBulbGrain` extention method and `SmartBulbGrainClient` class were generated by `Proto.Cluster.Codegen`.
+Both `GetSmartBulbGrain` extension method and `SmartBulbGrainClient` class were generated by `Proto.Cluster.Codegen`.

-Mind, that `smartBulbGrainClient` is a client for a _specific_ grain, in this case, a smart bulb that's located in the kitchen.
+Mind that `smartBulbGrainClient` is a client for a _specific_ grain, in this case, a smart bulb that's located in the kitchen.

 ### Smart bulb simulator